Schelbert197/portfolio/_portfolio_featured/frontier.md

 ## Project Overview
 ### Objective
-The goal of this project was to create an easy to use platform to assess the performance of robot frontier exploration in various environments with both full and limited field of view sensor data.
-Put simply, the question is "if I change the way that my robot moves, how does that affect it's ability to explore?".
+The goal of this project was to create an easy to use platform to assess the performance of robot frontier exploration algorithms in various environments with both full and limited field of view sensor data.
+Put simply, the question is **"if I change the way that my robot moves and 'sees', how does that affect it's ability to explore?"**.

 ### Scope
 To make this approachable and easy to use, I chose to use common platforms and packages that are widely used in the robotics community.
 In this specific case, I used `slam_toolbox` for map generation, the Nav2 stack for path planning and execution, and differential drive robots like the Clearpath Jackal and Turtlebot3 for testing.
 I have written 5 methods of frontier exploration to exhibit and compare different behaviors in the robot.
-Details on each are given below
+Details on each are given below [(skip ahead)]({{ site.url }}{{ site.baseurl }}/portfolio_featured/frontier/#frontier-node-decision-making-process)

 ### Output
 All of my code is written as ROS2 packages that can be downloaded from GitHub and built from source.
 All code is written in C++ to minimize runtime delay and allow for more platform flexibility.
-Through the readme, any user should be able to build the packages and then use the lauch files to either run a full simulation or deploy frontier exploration on a real robot.
+Through the README, any user should be able to build the packages and then use the lauch files to either run a full simulation or deploy frontier exploration on a real robot.

 ### Source code
 [Github Repository](https://github.com/Schelbert197/Frontier_toolbox_ROS2)